b3tinsky/---Orange-Compiler/README.md

 ---

 ### 📆 October 02 🕓 17:41
+- Watched recorded class for October 11.
+The teacher talked about code generation for WHILE and DO WHILE loops.
 - Quadruple generation for a WHILE loop.
 A this point the jumps work, but I feel the code could be better (in a more readable/understandable way).
 All tests pass, but I want to refactor a bit the 'fillJumps()' function and create more tests (nested while loops, while loops with if statements, loops & conditionals, etc.)
 - Added input_23

+---

+### 📆 October 02 🕓 18:18
+- Refactored fillJumps() function and jump filling functionality.

 # Reference